 Metrolines is usually published at the end of each month.

 I am training for my first 5k/10k/half marathon/marathon... help!

 Lots of our members have been in exactly the same position as you!
 Please just ask, or send an email and we can put you in touch with someone to offer you advice.

 How can I get involved with volunteering at Metros?

 Metros is run entirely by volunteers, and we would love for you to be involved!
 From providing refreshments or leading training sessions to marshalling at larger events, there are always volunteer roles available.
-Please get in touch via email, the facebook page or in person to let us know.
+You’ll find the current gaps in the volunteering page.
+Please get in touch via email or in person to let us know if you can help.